hitobito/hitobito/README.md

 ### Plugin architecture

-hitobito is built on the plugin framework [Wagons](http://github.com/codez/wagons).
+Hitobito is built on the plugin framework [Wagons](http://github.com/codez/wagons).
-With Wagons, arbitrary features and extensions may be created for hitobito.
+With Wagons, arbitrary features and extensions may be created for Hitobito.
-As mentioned above, as there are no group types coming from hitobito itself, at least one wagon is required to define group types in order to use hitobito.
+As mentioned above, as there are no group types coming from Hitobito itself, at least one wagon is required to define group types in order to use Hitobito.

 See [Wagon Guidelines](doc/development/04_wagons.md) or [Wagons](http://github.com/codez/wagons)
 for more information on wagons and its available rake tasks.